Art Gallery

 HERMAN VAN NAZARETH

-Herman van Nazareth b.1936 Evergem Belgium studied in Ghent and Antwerp before winning a bursary in the early 60’s to the Michaelis School of Art, University of Cape Town.
-A member of the celebrated group of anti-Apartheid Sestigers, his oeuvre, developed in the 60 -70’s, is known for its biting sociopolitical commentary.
+Herman van Nazareth b.
+1936, Evergem, Belgium pursued his studies in Ghent and Antwerp before receiving a bursary in the early 1960s to attend the Michaelis School of Art at the University of Cape Town.
+As a distinguished member of the anti-Apartheid “Sestigers’ group, his oeuvre, developed during the 1960s and 1970s, is recognised for its incisive sociopolitical commentary.

 Let's connect